Time-Hu/posts/officiallyOpenSourced.md

 HStream Storage (HStore), the core storage component of HStreamDB, is a low-latency storage component explicitly designed for streaming data.
 It can store large-scale real-time data in a distributed and persistent manner and seamlessly interface with large-capacity secondary storage such as S3 through the Auto-Tiering mechanism to achieve unified storage of historical and real-time data.

-The core storage model of HStore is a logging model that fits well with streaming data.
-Regard data stream as an infinitely growing log, the typical operations supported include appending and reading by intervals.
+The core storage model of HStore is a logging model that fits with streaming data.
+Regard data stream as an infinitely growing log, the typical operations supported include appending and reading by batches.
 Also, since the data stream is immutable, it generally does not support update operations.

+###  HStream Storage (HStore)

+ **HStream Storage (HStore) consists of following layers**

 1. Streaming Data API layer